Fungal infections

 Keep your skin clean and dry.

-Wear footwear that allow air to circulate freely around your feet.
+Wear footwear that allows air to circulate freely around your feet.

 Wear slippers in areas like changing rooms or public showers.